p2p-org/graphprotocol-zero-poi-script/README.md

 - **If script fails on this step you need to do next steps manually**
 6. Create transaction.
 You can find txn hash in script's output.
 - **If script fails on this step you need to create txn manually using [remix](https://remix.ethereum.org/) or using [etherscan](https://etherscan.io/)**
+7. Wait until transaction receipt will be created.
+And check transaction status. **If transaction status not equals to one.
+Script will stop here, so you need to close allocation and start indexer agent manually.**
-7. Start indexer agent container.
+8. Start indexer agent container.
 - **If script fails on this step you need to start indexer agent manually**

 Also you can't close allocation more than one time per epoch.
 So sometimes txn can be reverted with error: